mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

 The pointer-like semantics means also that :cpp:`operator==` and other comparison operators work the same way as on pointers.
-According to cppreference at least, |span| doesn't provide any of these and since it doesn't retain anything else from the pointer-like semantics, it's probably `for the better <https://cor3ntin.github.io/posts/span/#span-operator>`_ --- since |span| has neither really a pointer nor a container semantics, both reasons for :cpp:`==` behavior like on a pointer or like on a container are equally valid for either party and equally confusing for the other.
+According to cppreference at least, :dox:`std::span` doesn't provide any of these and since it doesn't retain anything else from the pointer-like semantics, it's probably `for the better <https://cor3ntin.github.io/posts/span/#span-operator>`_ --- since :dox:`std::span` has neither really a pointer nor a container semantics, both reasons for :cpp:`==` behavior like on a pointer or like on a container are equally valid for either party and equally confusing for the other.

 `Sized null views`_
 -------------------